Osceola County, Iowa

 Osceola County (/ˌɒsiˈoʊlə/ OSS-ee-OH-lə) is a county located in the U.S. state of Iowa.
-As of the 2020 census the population was 6,192, making it the state's fifth-least populous county.
+As of the 2020 census the population was 6,192, and was estimated to be 5,980 in 2025, making it the fifth-least populous county in Iowa.
 It is named for Seminole war chief Osceola.
-The county seat is Sibley, named for H. H. Sibley of Minnesota.
+The county seat and the largest city is Sibley, named for H. H. Sibley of Minnesota.

 History

-Osceola County was formed in 1871.
+Osceola County was created on January 15, 1851 and organized on January 1, 1872.
 It was named after the eponymous chief of the Seminole.
 It is the smallest and most recent county in Iowa.
 In the same year the first settler arrived, Captain Eldred Huff, and laid his claim.
 On January 1, 1872, the county government conferred for the first time.
 The first courthouse, constructed of wood, was built in November of the following year and simultaneously served as the conference chamber, school and church.
 In September 1903, the second courthouse was finished and was wired for electricity in October 1915.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 399 sqmi, of which 399 sqmi is land and 0.7 sqmi (0.2%) is water.
-It is the third-smallest county in Iowa by land area and smallest by total area.
-The highest natural point in Iowa, Hawkeye Point at 1,670 ft, is located in Osceola County.
+According to the United States Census Bureau, the county has a total area of 399.396 sqmi, of which 398.687 sqmi is land and 0.709 sqmi (0.18%) is water.
+It is the third-smallest county in Iowa by total area.
+The highest natural point in Iowa, Hawkeye Point at 1670 ft, is located in Osceola County.